 Where do the most droughts occur?

-The affected areas are basically those of the Horn of Africa, but droughts are also suffered in the Mediterranean region. as California, Peru, And in Queensland (Australia), among others.
+The affected areas are basically those of the Horn of Africa, but droughts are also suffered in the Mediterranean region, riding a California, Peru, And in Queensland (Australia), among others.

 Drought is, therefore, one of the most worrying phenomena that occur on the planet.
 Only by managing water well can we avoid suffering its consequences.